$\textit{In vivo}$ fundus imaging and computational refocusing with a diffuser-based fundus camera: Methods

 Solving \eqref{eq:raymatrix} for $d_{L3,F''}$:

 Finally, the lateral magnification of the system from $F$ to $F''$, $M_L$, is the first element of the system matrix, $H_{11}$.

-The theoretical smallest resolvable feature of a lensless camera, $R$ can be derived from the size of a sensor pixel, $\delta$ mapped to the object plane \cite{boominathan_phlatcam_2020}.
+The size of a pixel in the object space, $R$, can be derived from the size of a sensor pixel, $\delta$, mapped to the object plane \cite{boominathan_phlatcam_2020}.

-For our system, $A=0.921, B=-35.4, C=0.0202, D=0.312$, and $\delta = 6.4$ microns.
+For our system, $A=1.340, B=-40.98, C=0.0125, D=0.3654$, and $\delta = 6.4$ microns.
 The distance from $F''$ to the diffuser is $d_{F'',D} = d_{L3,D}-d_{L3,F''}$, where $d_{L3,D}$ is the distance between L3 and the diffuser, which is equal to 111.6 mm in our system.
-Using these constants and combining equations \eqref{eq:refractive error}, \eqref{eq:fundusimage}, \eqref{eq:latmag}, and \eqref{eq:resolution} allows us to compute the pixel size and the associated Nyquist resolution limit in line pairs per millimeter (lp/mm) in the fundus plane as a function of defocus error, $\epsilon$ (Fig. \ref{fig:vergence}(d)).
+Using these constants and equations we can compute the pixel size as a function of refractive error.
+To compute the maximum theoretical resolution, we determine the maximum frequency component passed by our PSF for each refractive error, $\epsilon$, above the noise floor of our camera from a computed modulation transfer function (MTF) (Fig. \ref{fig:vergence}(d)).

-The Nyquist limit of the computational fundus camera is 18.9 lp/mm in an emmetropic eye (0D error) with 60 diopters of power.
-This varies with defocus error due to a difference in magnification as described in \eqref{eq:fundusimage}-\eqref{eq:resolution} and ranges from 15 lp/mm in an eye with -12D myopia to 23 lp/mm in an eye with +12D hyperopia.
-This is a maximum possible resolution; in reality, noise and non-sparse objects will limit the resolution of the reconstructed measurements.
+The theoretical maximum resolution in an emmetropic eye with 60 diopters of power is computed to be approximately 12.5 lp/mm.
+This varies with defocus error due to a difference in magnification as described in \eqref{eq:fundusimage}-\eqref{eq:resolution} and ranges from 10 lp/mm in an eye with -12D myopia to 15 lp/mm in an eye with +12D hyperopia.
 This is within the Abbe diffraction limit of approximately 100 lp/mm imaging the retina through the 1.4 mm diameter aperture stop.

 The FOV of an image can be estimated with the pixel size on the fundus corresponding to the defocus error and focal length of the eye.
 The FOV of fundus cameras is typically reported in terms of visual angle, which is the full cone angle of light collected from the pupil of the eye.
 From the paraxial Zemax model, we estimate the FOV of this system to be 40 degrees.